siam-smeets/siam-smeets/README.md

 👉 **https://github.com/firstcontributions/first-contributions**

-A simple walkthrough — in many languages — helping you make your very first pull request.
+A simple walkthrough, in many languages, helping you make your very first pull request.

 ---